fhiso/basic-concepts/basic-concepts.md

 *datatype name*.

 {.note}  *Datatypes* provide a formal description of the values allowed in a particular context.
-They are defined in §5 of this standard.
+They are defined in {§datatypes} of this standard.

 When the *range* is a *class*, the *property value* *shall* be a *term* whose *type* is that *class*; when the *range* is a *datatype*, the